kxxt/tracexec/README.md

           [Experimental] Try to reproduce file descriptors in commandline.
 This might result in an unexecutable cmdline if pipes, sockets, etc. are involved.
       --stdio-in-cmdline
           [Experimental] Try to reproduce stdio in commandline.
 This might result in an unexecutable cmdline if pipes, sockets, etc. are involved.
+      --resolve-proc-self-exe
+          Resolve /proc/self/exe symlink
+      --no-resolve-proc-self-exe
+          Do not resolve /proc/self/exe symlink
+      --tracer-delay <TRACER_DELAY>
+          Delay between polling, in microseconds.
+The default is 500 when seccomp-bpf is enabled, otherwise 1.
       --show-all-events
           Set the default filter to show all events.
 This option can be used in combination with --filter-exclude to exclude some unwanted events.
       --filter <FILTER>